 - The ESA letter legally qualifies the animal to live in apartments and homes that would otherwise not permit pets.

 - Landlords are required to allow ESAs as part of the Fair Housing Law with reasonable accommodations.

-So, how hard is it to get an ESA letter?
-This guide will answer this question with the steps to take to get this letter.
+So, This guide will answer this question with the steps to take to get this letter.
 As you will soon discover, DoNotPay offers a much easier, three-step process that can generate a request for an ESA letter for your landlord.

 What is an Emotional Support Animal?

 An ESA is prescribed by a mental health professional for patients who are seeking a pet to give them comfort, companionship, and security to alleviate the symptoms of their illness.
 An example of this is an Armed Services Veteran with post-traumatic stress disorder (PTSD) who has a dog to help him through flare-ups so he can function in society.

 Your next question is “How do ESA’s differ from service animals?”

 The ESA letter is an official document written and signed by a licensed mental health professional that states the animal is necessary for the individual's emotional support as part of their treatment.
 The letter exempts the animal from the following restrictions:

 - Federal laws and housing regulations that prevent you from owning pets in a rental home.

 - Regulations stating you must pay extra to bring your animal into a rental home.